RaphaelKarg/Laptop-Home-Server/README.md

 * **VPN Shortcut (`\\100.x.x.x`):** Routes via the Tailscale WireGuard tunnel, offering encrypted, Zero-Trust access to the files from anywhere in the world, even on untrusted public Wi-Fi.

 #### Troubleshooting & Problem Resolution
 * **Physical Layer Packet Loss (VPN Instability):** The Tailscale VPN experienced frequent, random disconnects.
 Diagnosis revealed the TP-Link switch port indicator was Orange (10/100Mbps) instead of Green (1000Mbps).
 A physical contact issue in the Cat6a ethernet cable pins caused the auto-negotiation to drop to 100Mbps, resulting in micro-packet loss.
 While basic web browsing masked the packet loss via retransmissions, the strict WireGuard encrypted tunnel collapsed.
-Reseating/replacing the cable restored the Gigabit link and permanently stabilized the VPN.
+Reseating the cable restored the Gigabit link and permanently stabilized the VPN.
-* **Windows SMB Caching ("This folder is empty" error):** When adjusting folder sharing through the CasaOS UI, the Samba daemon hierarchy broke (sharing a child directory automatically unshared the parent root).
+* **Windows SMB Caching ("This folder is empty" error):** When adjusting folder sharing through the CasaOS UI, the Samba daemon hierarchy broke.
 Even after manual `smb.conf` deployment, Windows client machines displayed an empty network drive.
 This was resolved by forcing Windows to flush its SMB cache by deleting all existing server entries in the Windows Credential Manager, executing an "Unshare" action in the CasaOS UI, and issuing `sudo systemctl restart smbd`.
-* **Cron `-mtime` Logic Misinterpretation:** An initial assumption was made that the 30-day purge script had failed because a file (`word.zip`) remained in the COMMON folder.
+* **Cron `-mtime` Logic Misinterpretation & Linux Case-Sensitivity:** An initial assumption was made that the 30-day purge script had failed because a file (`word.zip`) remained in the COMMON folder.
+Debugging commenced by verifying the exact file name using `ls -lh "/mnt/Storage1/COMMON (SHARED)/"` (to account for strict Linux case-sensitivity).
 Using the `stat "/mnt/Storage1/COMMON (SHARED)/word.zip"` command in the terminal revealed the file's `Modify` timestamp was exactly 24 days old.
-This proved the `find ... -mtime +30` parameter was executing flawlessly, ignoring files that had not strictly crossed the 30-day threshold.
-During this process, the strict case-sensitivity of Linux file paths (e.g., `word.zip` vs `WORD.ZIP`) was also reinforced.
+A subsequent dry run using `find ... -mtime +30` (without the `-delete` flag) confirmed the script was executing flawlessly, correctly ignoring files that had not strictly crossed the 30-day threshold.